atsukotominaga/music-adaptation/material/expstimuli/README.md

 ### Dynamics
 We used exactly the same velocity values generated for intermediate-dynamics performances.

+- `practice` folder

+We randomly selected one performance from each category (non-expressive, articulation-performing, dynamics-performing) for practice trials.

 ## 5. export stimuli as mid files
 - `mid_export.py`